 The fastest way to a warm body is pulling on a hat.

 A female hiker should have a repertoire of hiking hats, and sleeping is no different than the trail: as conditions change, so should your hat.

 Over the years, here's what I've noticed works really well to fall (and stay) asleep in:

-And then there's the nuclear option, as in warm as in the belly of star where nuclear reactions abound:
+And then there's the nuclear option, staying as warm as in the belly of a star where nuclear reactions create massive heat:

-Your options are fleece and merino wool, just as with your hat!
+Your options for this complete coverage of head and neck are fleece and merino wool, just as with your hat!

 This one is soft and cozy, and can be adjusted to be loose around your neck, or pulled up like a hood to fully cover ears and head.